 Maggots are attractive to all fish and will often provoke a response when others do not.
 To overcome the problem of them wriggling away many carp anglers use dead maggots.
 Scalding the maggots with hot water kills them quickly, they can then be scattered over your fishing area creating a bed of tempting food.
 You could fish a different bait as the hook bait or use the Medusa rig.
 The maggot medusa rig uses live maggots as well as imitations.
 The rig gets its name from the visual aspect which looks similar to the hair of the mythical medusa.
 Medusa's hair was made up of snakes however and not maggots!
 This rig once assembled looks the business and it is immediately obvious why it is so effective even in winter.
 This is basically just a pop up rig with the bait being maggots.
 A cork ball is threaded on to the hair to which you affix as many maggots as you can.
 Using super glue/rig glue to fix the maggots to the cork ball will insure that they stay alive for the longest possible period.
 Be careful not to overdo it with the glue because covering the maggots in glue will kill them quickly (maggots breath through their skin).
 By using this method of applying the maggots is preferable to the commercially available maggot clips which can make the whole job very messy.
 It’s also worth experimenting by adding a few casters, casters do have a habit of producing the bigger fish.

-For winter fishing I am mindful that in winter most lake water is clearer and so I adjust my rigs accordingly.
 My favourite hooklength material is Atomic Jellywire and I will still use this if fishing around or in weed.
-For fishing over gravel I will use a flouro carbon hooklink which is less visible to fish.
+For fishing over gravel I will often use a flouro carbon hooklink which is less visible to fish.

 Carp fishing in the winter can be hard especially if your alone.
 You need a few luxuries to make things a little more comfortable.
 Below is a list of some essential items that I cant go without on a winter carp session.
-The most important piece of kit is a good quality sleeping bag.
+One important piece of kit is a good quality sleeping bag.
 Its such a comfort to know that however cold you get you can always retreat to the bag.
 Tea making kit is another must have.

-With regards clothing, a layering approach is the best option for carp fishing in winter, the layers will retain body warmth.
-If you are cold and uncomfortable you won’t stay for long.The last item is the most important.
+With regards clothing, a layering approach is the best option, the layers will retain body warmth.
+If you are cold and uncomfortable you won’t stay fishing for long.The last item is the most important.
 A good thermal suite is absolutely essential.
-A good quality thermal suite will keep the cold at bay an allow your to carry on fishing to your best ability.
+A good quality thermal suite will keep the cold at bay allowing you to carry on fishing to your best ability.
 You dont need any special winter tackle, the gear you use the rest of the year will also work in summer with adjustments to rigs, bait etc..
 Winter carp fishing is hard, there's no denying it.
 But, if you persevere through the hard times the rewards can be truly fantastic.
 Just keep imagining looking down on a gorgeous carp in its bronze and golden winter coat, this will spur you on.
 I hope I have given you a few new ideas.
 Don't forget, you may struggle for a while, but in the end it will be worth it.
 Never again will you pack the gear away till next spring.
 Be lucky!